Wait, Where Did All The Skin Positivity Go?

 ADVERTISEMENT

-“The skin positivity movement is not about feeling positive all the time.
-It’s about making small steps to embrace the skin you’re in — working towards loving the person looking back at you in the mirror,” Gray tells Refinery29.
-“A condition like acne can make a person feel so alone, like they’re the only one in the world who has it.
-The skin positivity movement brings people together by raising awareness and celebrating all skin conditions and types, from acne to scars, stretch marks, and textured skin.”

-When Gray first encountered the skin-positive sphere three years ago, the beauty industry was reacting accordingly, stepping up to celebrate filter-free, un-Photoshopped, “normal” skin.
-Brands such as The Inkey List and Skin Proud shared images of models with acne to advertise their products.
+When Maia first encountered the skin-positive sphere three years ago, the beauty industry was reacting accordingly, stepping up to celebrate filter-free, un-Photoshopped, “normal” skin.

 “It’s so refreshing to see beauty brands hiring models with ‘imperfect skin’ and see a huge shift in the media we consume,” Deanna (@deannaskin), an acne-positive skin influencer, says.
 “Over time, those changes will continue and those character tropes we grew up watching — the nerd with acne, the villain who has scars, or the witch with wrinkles — will change too.”